jakubmatyszewski/newssites/README.md

 I've created this script to gather main headlines from news sites for further analysis.
 ---
 The app scraps headlines and appends AWS postgres db and google spreadsheet with data.
-Because of this there are few things needed before you can use this script.
+Because of this there are few things needed before you can use this script on your own.

 Set env variable for:
 - `SPREADSHEET_ID` - with ID of your google spreadsheet